Emotional Health: How to Develop Positive Self Talk

-Most of us have a nonstop flow of chatter going on in our heads all of the time, except when we sleep.
+Most of us have a nonstop flow of chatter going on in our heads all of the time, rather than positive self-talk.
 This is all we know so we accept it as normal thinking nothing about it.

 This chatter would be fine except it consists of many negative thoughts about us.
 We believe these 100 % without any questions.
 These thoughts have been with us for most of our lives, even as young children or teenagers.
 This is our negative self-talk.